Two officers and friends, slain at Bridgewater College, are eulogized as heroes

 “John Painter and J.J.
 Jefferson were great men,” Virginia Gov. Glenn Youngkin (R) said from the stage.
 “To their family members and those who loved them, we cannot know the full measure of your grief.
 Our hearts are broken for you.”
 The killings “shattered our commonwealth,” he added.
 “They knew it was a dangerous job, especially in these turbulent times, these times when we pray together every day for healing, for unity.”

 Shortly before 1:30 p.m. on Feb.
 1, authorities said, Painter and Jefferson were responding to a call about a suspicious man on the grounds of Bridgewater’s Memorial Hall.
 “After a brief interaction … the subject opened fire and shot both officers,” a Virginia State Police spokeswoman said.
-The alleged gunman, identified as a former Bridgewater student, Alexander Wyatt Campbell, 27, of Ashland, Va., has been charged with multiple murder counts and is being held in a local jail.
+The alleged gunman, identified as a former Bridgewater student, Alexander Wyatt Campbell, 27, of Ashland, Va., has been charged with multiple murder counts and is being held in the Rockingham County Jail.

 As small college community mourns, suspect held without bond in Bridgewater College officer killings